eu.webtoolkit.jwt

 See Also:

-supportsCookies(), getCookie(String cookieNname), WEnvironment#getCookieValue(String cookieName)
+supportsCookies(), getCookie(String cookieName)

-public java.lang.String getCookie(java.lang.String cookieNname)
+public java.lang.String getCookie(java.lang.String cookieName)

 Returns a cookie value.